Banksia Bluff Campground

 Banksia Bluff campground

-The campground is open at a reduced capacity to allow for lower occupancy and physical distancing.
+The campground is open and all campsites need to be pre-booked online.
 There is no onsite office or shop facilities available.
 It will be necessary to BYO firewood, gas and water.
-All campsites need to be pre-booked online.

 East Cape, West Cape and Yeerung Day Visitor Areas